weihaolun/MechaCar_Statistical_Analysis/README.md

 ## III.
 T-Tests on Suspension Coils

-For this section, I did three t-test to determine if the manufacturing lots are statistically different from the presumed mean population.
+For this section, I did three t-tests to determine if the manufacturing lots are statistically different from the presumed mean population.

 ### 1. This t-test is created to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 <img width="774" alt="t-test for all" src="https://user-images.githubusercontent.com/84211948/134499110-96413afe-711b-4fd2-b05a-2a9ef2122471.png">

 From the result we can see that the p-value = 0.06028, which is greater than our assumed significance level of 0.05.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.
 We should accept the null hypothesis and reject the alternative hypothesis.
-In conclusion, we should sate that the PSI across all manufacturing lots is statistically similar to the population mean of 1,500 pounds per square inch.
+In conclusion, we should state that the PSI across all manufacturing lots is statistically similar to the population mean of 1,500 pounds per square inch.

 ### 2. The following three t-test are used to determine if the PSI for each manufacturing lot is statistically different from the population mean of 15,000 pounds per square inch.